satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 ## Customizable shortcuts

-ParaView now provides customizable keyboard shortcuts for menu items.
+Visocyte now provides customizable keyboard shortcuts for menu items.
 Shortcuts can be set through a dialog box accessed from the `Tools` -> `Customize Shortcuts...` menu item.

 ## Custom Viewpoints Toolbar